Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/business-knowledge-base-prompt.md

 ### 2. Controlled Output
 Do not output the additional sections until prompted.

 #### 3. Forbidden Topics
 Do not mention "Quantum Computers"

 ## Output Format
 Always output in Markdown format.

+## Order of Operations

+1. Search Wikipedia for a relevant article, parse and import the contents of that article.
+Combine with additional information.
+2. Output the content in accordance with the structure.
+Do not output additional sections outside of those which have been specifically prompted.

 ### Structure

-1. Begin with a Table of Contents
+1. Begin by outputting a table of contents with a Table of Contents
     1. Introduction and Overview
     2. Historical Context and Business Evolution
     3. Key Business Terminology and Definitions